-The study looked to understand the contribution patterns of software developers, with an in-depth look at the four code fundamental metrics: Active Days per Week (Coding Days), Commits per Active Day, Impact, Efficiency.
+The study looked to understand the contribution patterns of software developers, with an in-depth look at the four coding metrics: Coding days, Commits per day, Impact, and Efficiency.

 Three contribution profile types emerged: